 Adolescent depression is more than just moodiness.
 As with adults, if left untreated it can become a serious problem impacting their lives.
 It can also affect the lives of those who love and care for them.

 Depression is Treatable

-If you’re not sure whether your teens are suffering from depression or just dealing with teenage growing pains, consider how long they have been acting this way.
+If you’re not sure whether your teen is suffering from depression or just dealing with teenage growing pains, consider how long they have been acting this way.
 How different are they from the way they normally act?
-Ask yourself if the symptoms and signs are persistent on ongoing?
+Ask yourself if the symptoms and signs are persistent or ongoing?
 Are they severe?
 Ask teachers and coaches if they have concerns.
-Don’t be afraid to directly ask your teens.
+Don’t be afraid to directly ask your teen.
 Say, “I care about you.
 I’m worried about you.
 I’m not sure how you’re feeling about yourself.
 Can we talk about how you’re feeling?”
 If you’re sensing there is a problem, discuss it with a professional.
-Even if it is not full-blown depression, sometimes seeing a professional to discuss a problem or difficult situation a few times can be helpful.
+Even if it is not full-blown depression, sometimes seeing a professional a few times to discuss a problem or difficult situation can be helpful.

 Depression is treatable.
-If depression isn’t treated, it can create a lot of unnecessary pain, interfere with healthy growth and development, and even be life-threatening.
+If depression isn’t treated, it can create unnecessary pain, interfere with healthy growth and development, and even be life-threatening.
 If you’re concerned your teens are struggling or dealing with depression, talk with them and consult a professional for additional help.
 Don’t ignore the problem.

 Again, depression is treatable!

 For more information check out:

 If you are concerned about your child’s safety, call the Suicide Prevention Lifeline immediately at 1-800-273-8255 (TALK) or text START to 741-741